Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Discussion

 Flares in galactic nuclei which defy classification are a relatively new class of object \citep{Kankare2017, Frederick2021}, and in the absence of a single physical explanation have been dubbed ambiguous nuclear transients (ANTs, \cite{Holoien2022}).
 Some ANTs have been attributed to gravitational microlensing \citep{Lawrence2016, Bruce2017}, but in the case of AT2017bcc the clear evolution in the spectral profile rules this out.
 Double-peaked emission features were also thought to arise from binary AGN \citep{Gaskell1983}.
 This hypothesis was refuted by \cite{Eracleous1997}, and \cite{Kelley2020} describes how double peaks would not be observable in such systems, so we do not consider it here.

 We thus conclude that the initial flare most likely signals the beginning of an increase in the rate of accretion onto the central SMBH.
-This enhanced accretion rate is likely caused by a rapid influx of material, either in the form of infalling gas or a disrupted star.
-As discussed above, a significant influx of gas from a galaxy merger would have implications for the morphology of the galaxy and ongoing star formation rate that are inconsistent with observations of AT2017bcc.
-Therefore, we explore the possibility that a TDE was the cause of the flare in 2017.
+This enhanced accretion rate is likely due to a rapid influx of material, either caused by disc instabilities or a disrupted star.
+As there may have been a dormant AGN disc prior to the flare in 2017, both of these mechanisms are plausible.
+Interestingly, the only other source for which we could identify a shark fin asymmetry in the central component of H$\alpha$ is ASASSN-14ko, a periodic nuclear transient in a galaxy hosting dual AGN, and a claimed repeating partial TDE \citep{Payne2021,Tucker2021}.
+Here, we explore the possibility that a TDE interacting with an existing accretion disk was the cause of the phase change in AT2017bcc.

 Observationally, the flare bears some resemblance to a TDE.
 Its SED shows a strong blue continuum, with excess emission in the infra-red.
 This is seen in both TDEs and AGN flares \citep{Jiang2021}.
-Spectral comparisons show that AT2017bcc's broad H$\alpha$ emission at early times is most similar to TDEs in literature, while it develops more AGN-like features after the initial flare.
-Interestingly, the only other source for which we could identify a shark fin asymmetry in the narrow component of H$\alpha$ is ASASSN-14ko, a periodic nuclear transient in a galaxy hosting dual AGN \citep{Tucker2021}.
-The broad component in that source could also be modelled with an accretion disc profile, suggesting AT2017bcc and ASASSN-14ko likely share a similar geometry in their line-forming regions.
+The total radiated energy during the initial 2017 flare, $\sim {\rm few}\times10^{51}$\,erg, is also consistent with luminous optical TDEs.
+Spectral comparisons show that AT2017bcc's broad H$\alpha$ emission at early times is most similar to TDEs in the literature, while it develops more AGN-like features after the initial flare.
+The broad component in ASASSN-14ko source could also be modelled with an accretion disc profile, suggesting AT2017bcc and ASASSN-14ko likely share a similar geometry in their line-forming regions.
 This may strengthen the case for a TDE in both objects, however this does not appear to repeat periodically in AT2017bcc (at least for periods to which we are sensitive, i.e.~$\lesssim$ a few years).
 The persistence of the broad line region in the spectra, years after the initial flare, indicates that there may have been a dormant AGN-like accretion disc and broad line region already present.
 There is a precedent for this kind of event; PS16dtm was a TDE observed in an already active AGN \citep{Blanchard2017}.
 In that case, X-ray emission from the pre-existing AGN disappeared during the flare, suggesting a disruption or obscuration of the AGN disc.